A Calibration Framework for Inference with Partially Observed Data: Real-Data Applications

 \subsection{Semi-supervised learning: NHANES fasting glucose}

-We use the 2017--2018 National Health and Nutrition Examination Survey (NHANES) to estimate the association between fasting plasma glucose and cardiometabolic risk factors.
-NHANES is a nationally representative health survey conducted by the U.S.\ Centers for Disease Control and Prevention that collects detailed demographic, anthropometric, and clinical information on participants.
-Fasting glucose is measured only for participants attending the morning fasting examination, creating a natural semi-supervised setting: covariates are available for the full sample of $N = 6{,}230$ individuals, while glucose is observed for $n = 2{,}533$ (the labeled sample).
+We next consider a semi-supervised regression problem using the 2017--2018 National Health and Nutrition Examination Survey (NHANES).
+Fasting plasma glucose is measured only for participants attending the morning fasting examination, whereas demographic and cardiometabolic covariates are available for the full sample.
+This creates a natural labeled--unlabeled structure and provides a concrete setting in which to examine whether calibration can convert information in the unlabeled covariate distribution into more efficient regression inference.

-The covariates included in the regression model are age (years), sex (female indicator), race/ethnicity (indicators for Hispanic, non-Hispanic White, non-Hispanic Black, Asian, and Other), body mass index (BMI, kg/m$^2$), systolic blood pressure (SBP, mmHg), and diastolic blood pressure (DBP, mmHg).
-These variables are standard cardiometabolic risk factors and are fully observed for all participants.

-To better reflect practical semi-supervised scenarios with limited labeled data, we randomly subsample 50\% of the labeled set, yielding $n = 1{,}266$ labeled and $N - n = 3{,}697$ unlabeled observations ($\approx$74\% unlabeled).
-We compare the proposed ET estimator with the supervised (OLS) estimator, the density-ratio estimator \citep[DRESS;][]{kawakita2013semi}, and the projection-based estimator \citep[PSSE;][]{song2023general}, using $K = 3$ folds for cross-fitting.
+We use NHANES to estimate the association between fasting plasma glucose and cardiometabolic risk factors.
+The covariates in the regression model are age, sex, race/ethnicity indicators, body mass index (BMI), systolic blood pressure (SBP), and diastolic blood pressure (DBP).
+These variables are fully observed for all participants.
+Fasting glucose is available for $n=2{,}533$ of the $N=6{,}230$ individuals, forming the labeled sample.
+To mimic a practically relevant semi-supervised scenario with limited labeled data, we randomly retain only 50\% of the originally labeled observations, yielding $n=1{,}266$ labeled and $N-n=3{,}697$ unlabeled units.
+We compare the proposed ET estimator with the supervised (OLS) estimator, the density-ratio estimator \citep[DRESS;][]{kawakita2013semi}, and the projection-based estimator \citep[PSSE;][]{song2023general}, using $K=3$ folds for cross-fitting.

-\paragraph{Results.} Table~\ref{tab:semi_supervised} reports point estimates, standard errors, confidence interval widths (CIW), and asymptotic relative efficiency (ARE) relative to the supervised estimator.
-ARE values greater than one indicate that the semi-supervised estimator is more efficient (has smaller asymptotic variance) than the supervised baseline.

-The proposed ET estimator achieves the largest efficiency gains across methods.
-For the age coefficient, ET yields a standard error of $0.05$ compared with $0.06$ for the supervised estimator (ARE $= 1.33$), while DRESS and PSSE both have SE $= 0.07$ (ARE $\approx 0.70$), indicating that these competing methods are actually \emph{less} efficient than the supervised estimator for this coefficient.
-A similar pattern holds for the sex coefficient: ET achieves SE $= 1.59$ versus the supervised SE $= 1.99$ (ARE $= 1.56$), whereas DRESS and PSSE have SE $\approx 1.98$ with ARE barely above $1.0$.
-The largest efficiency gain for ET appears in the ``Other race'' coefficient, where ARE $= 2.65$ corresponds to a confidence interval width of $11.59$ compared with $18.88$ for the supervised estimator---a reduction of nearly 39\%.